Flood Warning issued for Cass, Fulton, Mason by NWS - News Break

 Flood Warning issued for Cass, Fulton, Mason by NWS

-Effective: 2021-05-19 10:22:00 CDT Expires: 2021-05-20 02:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Cass; Fulton; Mason The Flood Warning is extended for the following rivers in Illinois Illinois River near Havana affecting Fulton, Cass and Mason Counties. .The following forecasts are based on observed precipitation, soil moisture conditions, and forecast precipitation.
+Effective: 2021-05-19 20:44:00 CDT Expires: 2021-05-20 12:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Cass; Fulton; Mason The Flood Warning continues for the following rivers in Illinois Illinois River at Beardstown affecting Brown, Morgan, Cass and Schuyler Counties.
+Illinois River near Havana affecting Fulton, Cass and Mason Counties. .The following forecasts are based on observed precipitation, soil moisture conditions, and forecast precipitation.
 Additional information is available at www.weather.gov.
-The Flood Warning is now in effect until further notice The Flood Warning continues for the Illinois River near Havana. * Until further notice. * At 8:45 AM CDT Wednesday the stage was 15.6 feet. * Flood stage is 14.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 8:45 AM CDT Wednesday was 15.6 feet. * Forecast...The river is expected to rise to a crest of 16.0 feet tomorrow evening. * Impact...At 14.0 feet, Minor flooding begins to agricultural areas not protected by levees.
-Fld Observed Forecasts (1 pm CDT) Location Stg Stg Day/Time Thu Fri Sat Illinois River Havana 14.0 15.6 Wed 8 am CDT 15.9 16.0 16.0alerts.weather.gov
+The Flood Warning remains in effect The Flood Warning continues for the Illinois River near Havana. * Until further notice. * At 7:45 PM CDT Wednesday the stage was 15.8 feet. * Flood stage is 14.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 7:45 PM CDT Wednesday was 15.8 feet. * Forecast...The river is expected to rise to a crest of 15.9 feet tomorrow evening. * Impact...At 14.0 feet, Minor flooding begins to agricultural areas not protected by levees.
+Fld Observed Forecasts (7 pm CDT) Location Stg Stg Day/Time Thu Fri Sat Illinois River Havana 14.0 15.8 Wed 7 pm CDT 15.9 15.9 15.8alerts.weather.gov